Lumbermens Arch in Stanley Park, Vancouver, BC, Canada | StanleyParkVan.com

 By Bus: Take the #19 Stanley Park bus to the Stanley Park Bus Loop.
 From the loop it is a short walk north.

-There is a parking lot at Lumbermens arch.
+There is a parking lot right at Lumbermens Arch.
 Additional parking nearby is at the Vancouver Aquarium Parking Lot or Brockton Oval Parking Lot.
-For more detailed information (rates, times, etc.) about parking in Stanley Park, please read: Parking in Stanley Park
+For more detailed information (rates, times, etc.) about parking in Stanley Park, please read: Parking in Stanley Park.